AbiNash1017/NexStay/ReadMe.md

 - **Role-Based Authentication:** Secure user authentication powered by Clerk, supporting different user roles (e.g., guests, hotel managers) with appropriate access controls.
 - **Secure & Personalized Experience:** Robust authentication safeguards user data, providing a personalized and trusted environment for all your booking needs.
 - **Responsive & Modern Design:** Optimized for all devices – desktop, tablet, or mobile – for a consistent and high-quality experience.
+- **Integrated Payment Gateway:** Fast, secure, and seamless payments powered by Stripe.
+Enjoy multiple payment methods, instant confirmations, and peace of mind knowing your transactions are protected by industry-leading security protocols.
 ---

 ## 🛠️ Technologies Used